ZainAlishammat/openSCAD.PanelCasing/README.md

 # openSCAD panel case
-Make and adjust your panel casing with openSCAD
+Make and adjust your panel case with openSCAD